Wireless powering efficiency of deep-body implantable devices: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ireless} Power Transfer (WPT) has been the subject of many works and publications mainly due to its technological and commercial appeal.
-It was founded in the works of Nikola Tesla, who in the first place proposed the use of electromagnetic waves to wirelessly power electric devices.
-Even though the theoretical aspects have been studied throughout the years and are well consolidated, the physical realization and the proposition of different techniques for its application have gained a stronger impulse in the last 20 years \cite{1}.
-Overall, one way to classify the different WPT techniques that use electromagnetic waves as the energy carries is by the radiation region that comprises the distance between the transmitter and receiver.
+It was founded in the works of Nikola Tesla, who first proposed the use of electromagnetic waves to wirelessly power electric devices.
+Even though the theoretical aspects have been studied throughout the years and are well consolidated, the physical realization and the proposition of different techniques for its application have seen renewed interest with the rise of portable electronic devices~\cite{1}.

+One way to classify the WPT techniques that use electromagnetic waves as the energy carrier is by the radiation region that comprises the distance between the transmitter and receiver.
 For instance, the near-field techniques are based on the near-field coupling between antennas that can be either inductive or capacitive \cite{2}.

 Consequently, due to the short distance between antennas, these techniques can achieve high efficiency, and they are able to deliver high power levels \cite{3}.
 This efficiency can be even further increased by electromagnetic resonance \cite{4}.
 On the other side, the radiative or far-field techniques can cover a wide distance range with the drawback of lower efficiency.
 Therefore, they usually employ highly directive antennas to reduce the power dispersed in free-space and thus, increase the received power \cite{5}.
-A new mid-field wireless power transfer technique has been proposed to achieve higher efficiency than the far-field techniques and larger distance ranges than their near-field counterparts.
-In mid-field WPT, the distance between transmitter and receiver is in the order of a wavelength, and, in this case, the electromagnetic fields are composed of reactive and propagating components \cite{6,7}.
+A new mid-field WPT technique has been proposed to achieve higher efficiency than the far-field techniques and larger distance ranges than their near-field counterparts.
+In mid-field WPT, the distance between transmitter and receiver is in the order of a wavelength, and, in this case, the electromagnetic fields are composed of reactive and propagating components \cite{6},\cite{7}.